 Our ability to manage and grow our business will depend, to a significant extent, on our ability to attract, integrate, retain and recognize key personnel, namely our management team and experienced sales, marketing and program and technology development personnel.
 We may experience difficulty in managing transitions and assimilating newly-hired personnel, and if we fail to manage these transitions successfully, we could experience significant delays or difficulty in the achievement of our development and strategic objectives and our business, financial condition and results of operations could be materially and adversely harmed.
 Competition for qualified management, sales, marketing and program and technology development personnel can be intense.
 Competitors have in the past and may in the future attempt to recruit our top management and employees.
 In order to attract and retain personnel in a competitive marketplace, we must provide competitive pay packages, including cash and equity-based compensation and the volatility in our stock price may from time to time adversely affect our ability to recruit or retain employees.
+Additionally, our U.S.-based employees, including our senior management team, work for us on an at-will basis and there is no assurance that any such employee will remain with us.
+Further, in 2021, the labor market in the U.S. began experiencing a significant increase in workers leaving their positions (often referred to as the "Great Resignation"), which has made the market to replace these individuals increasingly competitive and has resulted in significant wage inflation in response to labor shortages, and may further increase the challenge of employee attraction and retention for companies like ours.

-Acquisitions or investments could disrupt our business and harm our financial condition.
+Acquisitions or investments, or the failure to consummate such transactions, could disrupt our business and harm our financial condition.